SalihTuncer/QT5Template/README.md

-# TrainingQT
+# QT5Template
-Trying to get better in QT
+Acts as a PyQT5-template for python projects.

-Install PyQT as follows: https://pythonpyqt.com/how-to-install-pyqt5-in-pycharm/
+Installation-guide for PyQT5 in Pycharm: https://pythonpyqt.com/how-to-install-pyqt5-in-pycharm/